David H. Schwartz

 If seeking a preliminary injunction, a plaintiff is responsible for demonstrating that irreparable harm will occur during the period while the lawsuit will be pending unless the defendant’s behavior is stopped, and that the type of harm that will occur can’t be easily quantified in monetary damages.
 The plaintiff must also establish it is likely to prevail at trial.

 When Is It Best to Pursue?

 Preliminary injunctions can be a very powerful weapon in cases where your business is going to suffer ongoing injury throughout the lawsuit unless the defendant stops its offending behavior.
 A very common example is when the defendant is subject to violating a non-disclosure agreement by sharing your trade secret information with a competitor.

 For instance, imagine a situation where you’ve got some tech guys working for your company.
 Then one day, they decide to split off from your venture and start their own competing company using your trade secrets.
 A carefully presented motion for a preliminary injunction may result in an order effectively stopping the defendants from using your trade secrets to compete with you.

 Pursuing Injunctive Relief in San Francisco

-With over four decades of experience in commercial and business law, the Law Offices of David H. Schwartz, Inc. offers a breadth of experience and a solid record of success.
+With over four decades of experience in commercial and business litigation, the Law Offices of David H. Schwartz, Inc. offers a breadth of experience and a solid record of success.
 Principal attorney David H. Schwartz has a full understanding of the claims and litigation landscape and is prepared to tackle even the toughest cases.
 Mr. Schwartz has previously represented clients on both sides of injunctive relief cases in courts throughout the San Francisco Bay Area and surrounding counties.
 Allow his rare legal background to benefit your unique case.
 Contact the Law Offices of David H. Schwartz, Inc. to schedule your consultation today.